Samir Kuntar: Trial

 Kuntar and al-Abras were charged with murder.
 During interrogation Kuntar had signed a confession accepting responsibility for the deaths of the policeman and of Danny and Einat Haran.
 At the trial, however, he denied killing either the father or the daughter.
 His defense claimed that he had been beaten in the detention center.

 Kuntar explained that the group's goal had been to take hostages back to Lebanon, and that he had taken the 4-year-old to prevent Israeli police from shooting at them.
 According to him, Danny Haran suddenly rose up, shouting and signalling to the Israeli soldiers to stop shooting.
 Both of them were then hit by the soldiers' bullets, killing Haran and seriously wounding Kuntar and rendering him unconscious.
-He claimed to have no knowledge of the fate of the girl.
+He stated that he had no knowledge of the fate of the girl.

 An anonymous witness for the prosecution confirmed that Haran had shouted to the soldiers "Cease your fire, don't shoot, my little girl is here," but that Kuntar then shot him in the back.
 An Israeli physician testified at the trial that the child was killed by "a blow from a blunt instrument, like a club or rifle butt."
 The pathologist's report showed that Einat's brain matter was found on Kuntar's rifle.

 Both Kuntar and al-Abras were convicted of murdering five people, two policemen and three members of the Haran family.
 They were sentenced to five life sentences, and an additional forty-seven years for injuries inflicted.
 The court file containing the evidence submitted and the court proceedings was declared top secret and no one, with the exception of the pardons committee, was allowed to access the file for almost 30 years.
 A few days before Kuntar's expected release in the 2008 Israel–Hezbollah prisoner exchange, Yedioth Ahronoth was finally given access to Court File No. 578/79, with two notable exceptions.